The Edmund Burke Society

-The Edmund Burke Society

 The society is dedicated to the study, interpretation, and application of the life and thought of Edmund Burke.
 Its guiding principle is that the substance of Burke’s political thought should remain the subject of vigorous discussion and debate and that an interest in his thought and in its significance historically and for us today is sufficient qualification for association.
 Through its activities and publications, the society seeks to present the perennial insight and wisdom of Edmund Burke to a new generation as a salutary guide for action, reform, and renewal.

 “Edmund Burke, Russell Kirk, and Revolution in the Modern Mind”

 Belmont Abbey College, Belmont, North Carolina

-The Edmund Burke Society is pleased to announce that its next conference will be held at Belmont Abbey College on November 17, 2018.
-Speakers include Dr. Wilfred McClay, G.T. and Libby Blankenship Chair in the History of Liberty at the University of Oklahoma, and Dr. Vigen Guroian, University of Virginia.
-Select texts will be circulated to attendees in advance for the panel discussion session.
-Students, Burke scholars, and the interested public are invited to attend.
+The Edmund Burke Society held its latest conference one the campus of Belmont Abbey College on November 17, 2018.
+Speakers included Dr. Wilfred McClay, G.T. and Libby Blankenship Chair in the History of Liberty at the University of Oklahoma, and Dr. Vigen Guroian, University of Virginia.
+Selected texts were circulated to attendees in advance for the panel discussion session.
+Over 100 students, Burke scholars, and interested members of the public attended the conference.

 The Burke Society wishes to thank the History Department and Belmont Abbey College for their generous support in organizing this event.